readysettech/docs-old/docs/guides/deploy/production-notes.md

 !!! tip

-    For step-by-step database configuration guidance, see [Deploy with ReadySet Cloud](deploy-readyset-cloud.md) or [Deploy with Kubernetes](deploy-readyset-kubernetes.md).
+    For step-by-step database configuration guidance, see [Deploy with Kubernetes](deploy-readyset-kubernetes.md).

 ### Amazon RDS for Postgres